 How to Pick Up a Japan Rail Pass

-If you buy this baby online, you get sent your exchange order in the mail – or let’s say voucher.
+If you buy this baby online, you get sent a exchange order – or let’s say voucher.
 It is typically sent within two business days meaning you can even get a JR Pass last minute.

 Now, keep hold of that – you’ll need it to exchange for an actual Japan Rail Pass once you’re in Japan.
 You lose that, bye-bye rail pass.